metacpan/metacpan-cpan-extracted/distros/P/Plack-App-ServiceStatus/README.md

 You can then use some monitoring software to periodically check if your app is running and has access to all needed services.

+## Options to new

+- version

+    Set the version of your app.

+- show\_hostname

+    If set to a true value, show the hostname.

 ## Checks